ing-bank/lion/docs/fundamentals/node-tools/providence-analytics/overview.md

 - etc...

-Providence uses AST analysis for getting the most advanced analysis possible.
+Providence uses abstract syntax trees (ASTs) to have the most advanced analysis possible.
 It does this via the [oxc parser](https://oxc.rs/docs/guide/usage/parser.html), the quickest parser available today!

 ## Run